Miss Lithuania: History

 Miss Lithuania began in 1988, and Lithuania debuted at the Miss World 1993 competition.
 The pageant traditionally broadcast live on "Lietuvos rytas TV".
 Since 2012, the Miss Lithuania Organization sends the second title to the Miss Universe pageant.
 The Miss Lithuania pageant organizes by Benas Gudelis in Vilnius, Lithuania.
 Due to a lack of sponsorship, the contest was cancelled in 2015 and not held since, nor any representatives sent to international pageants.

-Began in 2019 Edward Walson took over the franchise of Miss Universe in Lithuania by holding independently Miss Universe Lithuania competition.
-Walson was owning Miss Universe Italy and Miss Universo Portugal between 2016 and 2017.
+In 2019 Edward Walson took over the franchise of Miss Universe in Lithuania by holding a Miss Universe Lithuania competition.
+Walson owned Miss Universe Italy and Miss Universo Portugal between 2016 and 2017.

 Titleholders

 Miss Lithuania 1988—2014

 The following is a list of winners.
 From 1988 to present.